 In every user master data record there is an address number belonging to the company address maintained in SUCOMP.
 This data is client-dependent and the company addresses in the target client are not the same as in the source client.
 Therefore the creation of the relation between the user master record and the company address fails.
-A solution would be to adjust the company addresses in the clients.
 In case you have set up the target client as a copy from the source client this error should not occurr.
 But here we have a client with other company addresses.

 For my purpose the company address is not important, so I decide to use the option to do the copy without the relation to the company address:

 Now it looks better, the copy process is working and it's quite fast.
 After some seconds it is finished.

 Now it looks fine.
 Already existing users were not copied, but the others were.
 If I had chosen to overwrite users the user used in the SAP connection should not be specified in the input field for the User ID's!
 During the copy process the authorizations temporarily get lost which would cause an abort of the copy process.
 Also overwriting of the own user should be well considered - in this case it's the same.

 So finally 59 users were copied successfully to the target client.
 I did not have to struggle with a CUA or an Identity Management system, I did not need to maintain RFC connections or wait for others to maintain RFC connections.
 I can use the same data file to copy the users again, possibly into the same client after a system copy or another client on another system.